 LinkedIn Sales Navigator is a browser plugin for Gmail that adds a detailed profile of email sender’s social profiles and their current work position conveniently on the Gmail sidebar.

-If you’re looking to find email address in organizations for influencer outreach, I recommend using the extension Hunter.
+If you’re looking to find an email address in a particular organization specifically for influencer outreach, I recommend using the free extension Hunter.

 3. Boxy: Desktop App For Accessing Multiple Gmail Accounts

 They offer a 7-day free trial but then you have to pay $4/month.
-I find it’s worth it simply because I love the interface and it helps improve productivity by separating my email from my web browser.
+I find it’s worth it simply because I love the interface and it helps improve my email productivity by separating my email from my web browser where I do most of my work.
 Alternatively, Station is a completely free alternative.

 4. Right Inbox for Gmail: Write Emails Now, Schedule To Be Sent Later For Perfect Timing.